 Hooke’s Law states that the force required to compress or stretch the spring is proportional to the distance with which the spring is deformed.
 It is named after British physicist Robert Hooke.
 He performed a number of experiments to observe the relationship between the forces applied to a spring and its elasticity.
-In the year 1660, he stated the law as a Latin anagram for the first time.
-In the year 1678, he published a paper with the title ‘ut tensio, sic vis’, which means ‘as the extension, so the force’ or ‘the extension is proportional to the force’.
-Hooke’s law finds its prime application in the study of the elasticity property of a material.
+In 1660, he proposed the law as a Latin anagram for the first time.
+In 1678, he published a paper with the title ‘ut tensio, sic vis’, which means ‘as the extension, so the force’ or ‘the extension is proportional to the force.’
+Hooke’s law finds its prime application to study the elasticity of a material./prime application to study the elastic property of a material.
 It is also helpful in studying the behaviour of the springs.
 The drawback of Hooke’s law is that it is not universally applicable and tends to fail when the maximum limit of compression or expansion of the elastic material reaches.
 Another limitation is that it is able to provide accurate results only if the material undergoes a small amount of deformation.

 Examples of Hooke’s Law